 The corpus callosum is a large bundle of fibers that connects the left and right hemispheres of the brain.
 It is one of the largest white matter tracts in the brain and can be easily recognized on a sagittal view of the midline of the brain.
 In the 1960s, neurosurgeons discovered that cutting the corpus callosum could be a successful treatment for certain kinds of epilepsy, which involves uncontrollable neural activity spreading through the brain.
 People who underwent the split brain operation had their two hemispheres surgically separated, such that the left and right hemispheres were no longer able to communicate.
 This condition allowed experimenters to probe the functions of the left and right hemisphere independently, to learn about the relative abilities, and about the nature of communication between them.

 This video demonstrates how to test a split-brain patient to reveal some of the differences between the two hemispheres of the brain and to see some dramatic consequences of such a disconnection.
-The original versions of these experiments were developed by Michael Gazzaniga and colleagues and later were elaborated upon by others; the version presented here incorporates more recent modernizations of the methodology.
+The original versions of these experiments were developed by Michael Gazzaniga and colleagues1, 2 and later were elaborated upon by others;3 the version presented here incorporates more recent modernizations of the methodology.

 Procedure